Shivansh-Bakshi/shivanshbakshi.dev-blog-posts/home-server/pt-2-configuring-zero-trust-access.md

 That's about it.
 This post was more of a culmination of the various options I looked into, and is by no means exhaustive.
 It serves more as a reference on a possible option (the only good one) I've found to reach my resources securely without getting into a hassle with ISPs.

-For an example of accessing your resources protected with SSL using Cloudflare Zero Trust, check out my next post on setting up a personal Git server [here](/home-server/pt-3-hosting-a-personal-git-server.md).

 Thank you for reading!